Geri Jewell: Awards

 Jewell has been the recipient of many awards, including the 1992 Founders Award, the 2005 Independent Living Legacy Award, and a National Rehabilitation Hospital Victory Award (in 2006).
-Jewell also was considered to win an Emmy award for her role in the HBO hit series, Deadwood.
 Jewell's most recent autobiography, I'm Walking as Straight as I Can, received the 2012 Gold Award by the Independent Publishers.
 Further, Jewel also received the 2013 Golden Halo Award and the 2013 UCP Life Without Limits Award.